 Save the file and run:

-This creates an .xcworkspace file for your application.
+.xcworkspaceworkspace file for your application in Xcode.
 Use this file for all future development on your application.
+(Note that this is different from the included

 Swift Package Manager